-All children between rising kindergarten and rising eighth grades are welcome at Cubs Camps.
-We do not have ability or experience requirements; we welcome ballplayers of all levels of experience and skill - from first-time baseball experience to travel team players.
+All children between rising kindergarten and rising eighth grade are able to join Cubs Baseball Summer Camps.
+We also welcome campers of all experience levels, ranging from first-time players to travel team participants.

 Do you separate children by age and grade?

 Yes.
-All Cubs campers are separated into divisions based on their rising grade.
-Campers take part in drills and competitions within their division, to ensure the best possible competitive balance for a fun and developmental experience while at camp.
+All Cubs campers are separated into groups based on their rising grade.
+Campers take part in drills and competitions within their groups to ensure the best possible competitive balance for a fun and developmental experience while at camp.

-If your child's friend(s) register for camp without using the teammate request code, please contact us at least 10 days prior to camp and we will manually input the request into our system.
+If your camper's friend(s) registers for camp without using the teammate request code, please contact us at least 10 days prior to camp and we will input the request into our system.

-What is the camper to counselor ratio at Cubs Baseball Camps?
+What is the camper-to-counselor ratio at Cubs Baseball Summer Camps?

-We aim to provide an environment where campers are able to benefit from individual and small group learning and instruction.
-For our younger campers (6 and under), our goal is to maintain a camper to counselor ratio of approximately 7:1.
+We aim to provide an environment where campers are able to benefit from individual and small-group learning and instruction.
+For our younger campers (6 and under), our goal is to maintain a camper-to- coach ratio of approximately 7:1 on their individual team.
 For older campers (7 and up), the approximate ratio is 9:1.
-For the site as a whole, the camper-to-counselor ratio is 6:1 - including our Leadership Team, such as our Site Leader and Camp & Safety Coordinator.
+For the camp as a whole, the camper-to-coach ratio is 6:1 - including our Leadership Team, such as our Site Leader and Camp & Safety Coordinator.

 Do you offer any discounts?

 We offer a 10 percent sibling discount.
-This discount is applied automatically at the end of registration when two or more campers are enrolled in the same family.
-We also offer team discounts-please contact us at firstname.lastname@example.org for more information.
+This discount applies automatically at registration checkout when two or more campers are enrolled in the same family.
+We also offer team discounts.
+Please contact us at email@example.com for more information.

 Do I receive a confirmation when I register?